abeaderstadt/smart-store-beaderstadt/README.md

 - Before using tools, examine the data manually.
 Open the CSV files and make a few observations:
 ---
   # P2 Specifications
-  Project 2 is a hands-on project, that follows professional practices for starting a business intelligence data analytics project.
-Our project will evolve over time, so we want a place to keep it safe - backed up and ready for sharing or presenting our work.
-For that, we'll use GitHub, a popular place for storing code.
+  In Project 2 we continue to initialize a business intelligence data analytics project.
+Our goal is to get acquainted with these powerful tools and key files so we'll feel a bit more comfortable joining a Git-based team.

 ## Task 6: Add Utility & Script Files
 - In VS Code, use File / New Folder to create a new folder named utils to hold your utility scripts.